tasneemkoushar/talawa-docs/docs/talawa-api-docs/resolvers/Mutation/createEventVolunteer/variables/createEventVolunteer.md

 Creates a new event volunteer entry.

 This function performs the following actions:
-1. Verifies the existence of the current user.
+1. Validates the existence of the current user.
-2. Verifies the existence of the volunteer user.
-3. Verifies the existence of the event.
-4. Verifies the existence of the volunteer group.
+2. Checks if the specified user and event exist.
-5. Ensures that the current user is the leader of the volunteer group.
+3. Verifies that the current user is an admin of the event.
-6. Creates a new event volunteer record.
+4. Creates a new volunteer entry for the event.
+5. Creates a volunteer membership record for the new volunteer.
-7. Adds the newly created volunteer to the group's list of volunteers.
+6. Returns the created event volunteer record.

 ## Param